buda-base/drs-deposit/DRS-BATCH-PROCESSING/BatchBuilding.md

 **Run:** `~/drs-deposit/DBApps/src/splitWorks.py fileName -n` where -n is the number of instances you want to run.
 For `fileName` use the output of `getReadyWorks.py`
 **Results**: fileName1....fileNameN
 #### Build the batches
-Entry point is `runMultiple.sh` which processes the files.
+Entry point is `runAny.sh` which processes the files.
 Typically you'd run it against the splitworks, by using file globbing:
-`./runMultiple.sh filename[1-n]` where the list is the output of the file you listed **NOTE:** Don't include the master source file in your argument list.
+`./runAny.sh filename[1-n]` where the list is the output of the file you listed **NOTE:** Don't include the master source file in your argument list.
 The platform won't know that you're asking it to batch build the same works twice.

 Usage:
 ```
-$ ./runMultiple.sh -h
+$ ./runAny.sh -h
-                synopsis: runMultiple.sh [-h] file1,file2,...
+                synopsis: runAny.sh [-h] file1,file2,...
                 -h: shows this message
                 run multiple lists of works given in 'files'
                 in parallel execution, One process per file